 Xbox One S All-Digital Edition: price and release date

-The Xbox One S All-Digital Edition launched on May 7, 2019.
-Released with an RRP of $249 / £199 / AU$349, you can probably find this significantly cheaper these days.
+The Xbox One S All-Digital Edition launched on May 7, 2019, and was released with an RRP of $249 / £199 / AU$349, but you can probably find this significantly cheaper these days.
 That's because, much like the rest of the Xbox One family, the Xbox One S All-Digital Edition has been discontinued since 2020.

-So, the chances of finding one brand new are slim, you'll almost certainly have to rely on second-hand resellers.
+So, the chances of finding one brand new are slim, you'll have to rely on second-hand resellers.
 That said, it's also somewhat redundant at this point.
 For not much more than the All-Digital Edition's original RRP, you can find an Xbox Series S priced at $299.99 / £249.99 / AU$499.
-Considering that has full Xbox One backwards compatibility, it's a hard one to argue against.
+Considering that has full Xbox One backwards compatibility and is also digital only, it's a hard one to argue against.

 Xbox One S All-Digital Edition: design